Luxemburg

 Luxemburgish

 The national language, Lëtzebuergesch or Luxemburgish, is a branch of central High German, also known as Middle Franconian.
-It is similar to Luxembourgish *here*, except that much of the French influence is replaced with influence from Jovian.
+It is similar to Luxemburgish *here*, except that much of the French influence is replaced with influence from Jovian.
 It differs from many other German dialects in that it has been standardized for use in literature and administration.

 French dialects

 Luxemburg is divided along a roughly north-south line between Lëtzebuergesch speakers in the east and French speakers in the west.
 Walon is the French dialect in the northwest, while Lorain predominates in the southwest.
 The Francophone parts are more sparsely populated, and many French speakers have left for France or America since 1821, so Lëtzebuergesch is spoken by a large majority.
+Only about 20% of the people speak one of the French dialects.

-Note that although Luxemburgish is designated the national language, it does not have sole status as the official language: both Walon and Lorain are often used for official purposes such as civil courts and contracts.
+Note that although Luxemburgish is designated the national language, it does not have sole status as the official language: standard Francien can also used for official purposes such as civil courts and contracts, though few speakers are monolingual.

 Other languages